JimothyGreene/JimothyGreene/README.md

 ## Hi, I'm Rishi.
 ![Profile View Counter](https://komarev.com/ghpvc/?username=JimothyGreene&color=blue&label=Profile+Views)

-I'm a third-year Electrical & Computer Engineering student at The University of Texas at Austin (Hook 'em).
-I'm also a member of [Longhorn Racing Solar](https://github.com/lhr-solar) where I previously led the team to develop the [Controls System](https://github.com/lhr-solar/Controls), which is responsible for making sure the :car: goes vroom.
-I then led the Electrical Team, which allowed me to work on the broader electrical system design, both software and hardware.
-And now, I serve as the team captain, which means I oversee all operations of the vehicle design process.
+I'm a recent graduate of UT Austin (Hook 'em) now working at Palantir as a FDSE.
+I love to work on personal projects to make my life easier (but they usually make it a little harder first) and to keep learning new technologies.

-- 🌱 I’m currently learning data science, computer vision, and software architectures
+- 🌱 I’m currently learning distributed systems, LLMs, and game theory
 - :book: I have experience with `C/C++`, `Java`, `JavaScript`, and `Python`
-- :hammer: I've also used `Docker`, `React`, `Flask`, `AWS`, `GCP`, and `Linux`
+- :hammer: I've also used `Docker`, `React`, `Flask/FastAPI`, `AWS`, `GCP`, and `Linux`
 - 📫 You can reach me at rishiponnekanti@gmail.com or on my [LinkedIn](https://www.linkedin.com/in/rishiponnekanti/)
 - ⚡ Fun fact: In my free time, I play :soccer: with :car: